cojen/TuplDB/docs/2pc.md

-Notes for implementing two-phase commit:
+# Notes for implementing two-phase commit

 The transaction prepare mechanism provides a building block for supporting distributed two-phase commits.
 Here is a recipe for implementing it fully, assuming that each cluster is